Transfer of Suits in CPC

 Durgesh Sharma vs Jayshree

 In the case of Durgesh Sharma v.
-Jayshree, Where it was held by the Supreme Court that in case of transfer of cases from one state to other, the High courts have no such power.
-The Supreme court only can take cognizance of such issues & decide accordingly.
+Jayshree, Where it was held by the Supreme Court that in case of transfer of cases from one state to another, the High courts have no such power.
+The Supreme Court only can take cognizance of such issues & decide accordingly.

 By this judgement Section, 23(3) was made redundant though it is explicitly mentioned in the Statute.
 When compared to other Sections like 22, 24 & 25; Section 23 is only procedural whereas the others are substantive also.
 So Section 23 has to be always read along with Sections 22, 24 & 25.

 In M.V.
 Ganesh Prasad v.
 M.L.
 Vasudevamurthy, it was held by the court that the angst of bias has to be very reasonable, proper & bonafide in the mind of the petitioner who is seeking the transfer of suit.
 If not then the application made for the transfer of suit may get rejected.

 It is very essential here that the court has to examine the reasons & arguments that are put forward in such transfer application by the parties.
 All the circumstances have to be considered thoroughly in case of transfer of suits